colonialjelly/colonialjelly.github.io/_posts/2020-03-10-minhashing.md

         num_intersect += 1
 print(num_intersect/num_trials)
 ```
-The code above implements the same process that I described before, but instead of randomly picking an element it is shuffling the elements in the union and picking the first element.
-If you run this you should similarly get something that is close to $$0.5$$.
+The code above implements the same process that I described before, but instead of randomly picking an element, it is shuffling the elements in the union and picking the first element.
+If you run this, you should similarly get something that is close to $$0.5$$.

-### Data matrix
+### Data Matrix

-We have shown that it's possible to approximate Jaccard similarity for a pair of artists using randomness.
-But our previous method had a significant issue.
-We still needed to have the intersection and the union set to estimate the Jaccard similarity, which kind of defeats the whole purpose.
+We have shown that it's possible to approximate Jaccard similarity for a pair of artists using randomness but our previous method had a significant issue.
+We still needed to have the intersection and the union of the sets to estimate the Jaccard similarity, which kind of defeats the whole purpose.
 We need a way to approximate the similarities without having to compute these sets.
 We also need to approximate the similarities for all pairs of artists, not just a given pair.
 In order to do that, we're going to switch our view of the data from sets to a matrix.

 <img src="../images/artist_matrix.png" width="50%">

 The columns represent the artists and the rows represent the user IDs.
 A given artist has a $$1$$ in a particular row if the user with that ID has that artist in in their listening history [^2].

-[^2]: Obviously, we wouldn't store the data in this form in practice, since it's extremely wasteful.
+[^2]: In practice this matrix would be very sparse, therefore we wouldn't store the data in this form, since would be extremely wasteful.
 But seeing the data as a matrix will be a helpful for conceptualizing the methods that we're gonna discuss.

 ### Min Hashing

-Going back to our main goal.
-We want to reduce the size of the representation for each artist while preserving the Jaccard similarities between pairs of artists in the dataset.
+Going back to our main goal, we want to reduce the size of the representation for each artist while preserving the Jaccard similarities between pairs of artists in the dataset.
 In more "mathy" terms, we have a data matrix $$D$$ that we want to encode in some smaller matrix $$\hat{D}$$ called the signature matrix, such that $$J_{pairwise}(D) \approx \hat{J}_{pairwise}(\hat{D})$$

 [^4]: $$J_{pairwise}$$ is a function that produces a matrix which represents all pairwise similarities of the artists in the data. -->